Mike Dulaney

-Mike Faulkerson Dulaney (born September 9, 1970 in Kingsport, TN) is a former American football fullback in the National Football League for the Chicago Bears and Carolina Panthers.
-He played college football at North Carolina and before attended Dobyns-Bennett High School.
+Mike Faulkerson Dulaney (born September 9, 1970) is an American former professional football player who was a fullback in the National Football League (NFL) for the Chicago Bears and Carolina Panthers.
+He played college football for the North Carolina Tar Heels.

+Early life

+Dulaney was born in Kingsport, Tennessee, where he attended Dobyns-Bennett High School.

 College career

-He played college football at North Carolina.
-He was a 4-year letterman and 3-year starter for the Tarheels.
+He played college football at the University of North Carolina at Chapel Hill.
+He was a three-year letterman and three-year starter for the Tar Heels.
 In 1992, he served as a team captain and ended his senior season as part of a team that won the 1993 Peach Bowl over Miss St. Georgia Dome Atlanta, GA.

 Professional career

 In 1996, he led the Bears in special teams tackles with 17 solo tackles and 5 assisted tackles with 2 caused fumbles.
 He was a 1996 Pro Bowl nominee as a special teams player.

 He is credited with one preseason touchdown (against the Pittsburgh Steelers) and one in the regular season touchdown (versus the Detroit Lions).